Python and Matplotlib Essentials for Scientists and Engineers

 About the Author:

 Matt A. Wood graduated with a B.S. degree in Physics from Iowa State University, and Master's and Ph.D. degrees in Astronomy from the University of Texas at Austin.
 He spent a year as a NATO Postdoctoral Fellow at the Université de Montreal in Quebec before accepting a position as assistant professor at The Florida Institute of Technology.
 He spent the 2008-2009 academic year on sabbatical at Radboud University in Nijmegen, The Netherlands, where he was first introduced to the Python programming language.
-In 2012 he joined the Department of Physics & Astronomy at Texas A&M University-Commerce as department head.
+In 2012 he joined the Department of Physics & Astronomy at East Texas A&M University (formerly Texas A&M University-Commerce) as department head.
 From 2018-2019 he served as the Vice Provost for Research and Dean of the Graduate school, before escaping full-time administration for the best job in the world: full time faculty.
 His current research focuses on mass-transfer binary star systems known as cataclysmic variables.
-He has been an author on more than 85 peer-reviewed publications, and a similar number of non-refereed publications.
-In his spare time, he can be found flying his Van's RV-7A for $100 hamburgers and weekend trips with his girlfriend.
+He has been an author on more than 90 peer-reviewed publications, and a similar number of non-refereed publications.
+In his spare time, he can be found flying his Van's RV-7A for $100 hamburgers and weekend trips with the love of his life, Asli.